chottolabs/kznllm.nvim/README.md

     -- falls back to `vim.fn.stdpath 'data' .. '/lazy/kznllm/templates'` when the plugin is not locally installed local TEMPLATE_DIRECTORY = Path:new(vim.fn.expand(self.dir) .. '/templates')

-    local SELECTED_PRESET = presets[1]
+    -- edit this to change the selected preset (or just fork the repo and add your own) local SELECTED_PRESET = presets[1]
     local spec = require(('kznllm.specs.%s'):format(SELECTED_PRESET.provider))